Decentralized-ID/decentralized-id.github.io/README.md

 * [Blockchains and Data Protection in the European Union](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3080322)
 * [IBM — How blockchain could address five areas associated with GDPR compliance](https://www-01.ibm.com/common/ssi/cgi-bin/ssialias?htmlfid=61014461USEN)
 * [GDPR - A reflection on the 'self-sovereign identity' and the Blockchain](https://www.linkedin.com/pulse/gdpr-reflection-self-sovereign-identity-blockchain-nicolas-ameye/)
+* [Privacy Impact Assesment (PIA)](https://en.wikipedia.org/wiki/Privacy_Impact_Assessment) — a process which assists organizations in identifying and minimizing the privacy risks of new projects or policies.

 ### Evernym
 * [Evernym](https://www.evernym.com/)